Why Involvement Volunteers International?

 In Phan Thiet, the accommodation is comfortable and clean and situated on a university campus and also very close to the beach!
 The large rooms sleep up to 6 volunteers per room and with air conditioning, fans, hot water, bed linen, laundry facilities and private separate gender bathrooms & showers.
 WIFI is included in the cost but please note the quality can depend on local weather conditions.
 Many volunteers opt to buy a local data SIM for use in their devices.
 It is also located close to a local supermarket, restaurants and beaches.

-3 good meals are provided every day on every program.
+3 good meals are provided on weekdays and 2 on weekends.
 Meals are served at the volunteer center during the week.
 Breakfast and dinner only are served during the weekends.
 Bottled water is readily available in Vietnam and volunteers should budget approximately US$1 per day.
 There is also filtered water available at the accommodation.

 Rice is the staple food in the Vietnamese diet, present at all main meals, closely followed by the condiment added to most dishes: ‘nuoc mam’.
 This is made from salt and well fermented fish.